 While it can be more work to do it right, first person gives us a wonderful opportunity to really get inside the character’s head so we can see the character as he sees himself.

 Actions also appear different in first person.
 They can reveal how the character feels about himself, the situation, and anyone else involved.
 Instead of describing how a character got out of a car and tripped over the curb, you can include how that made them feel.
 Did they blame the curb?
 The city?
 Did they immediately think about how it ruined their nylons?
 Did they scrape their shin?
 Are they worried that they’ll disappoint the person they’re meeting by their appearance now?

 Every story has some form of exposition.
 In first person, it usually is found in the character’s thoughts.
 There are several ways to handle it.
 First, you can ignore it and treat it like any other exposition you might write, regardless of whether someone would really think that way or not.
 This is fine if it’s more important to you to get the style and image across.

 You could also limit the exposition to the style your character would use, thus exploiting the first person point of view.

-You could also leave out almost all exposition altogether and confining your story to only what your narrating character things about in the story.
+You could also leave out almost all exposition altogether, confining your story to only what your narrating character thinks about in the story.

 And the final option would be to have a dual first person point of view.
 This is where you also have an older version of your narrator who can recall the story that has already occurred.
 This person would have the advantage of time to think about the what if’s and the repercussions of what happened and bring them into the story.